-Each area within the eastern portion of Deschutes County had its wildfire risk rated by a suite of factors.
+Every area in Deschutes County accepts some level of wildfire risk; the Upper Deschutes River is no exception.
+Residents in the Upper Deschutes River landscape should be preparing for fire season well in advance with defensible space, evacuation kits and routes.
+Each area within the Upper Deschutes River Community Wildfire Protection Plan had its wildfire risk rated by a suite of factors.
 Some of those factors include, but are not limited to:

 - Number of homes (density)

 - How often fires occur (fire occurrence)

 - Weather

 - Fire Response

-- Community Preparedness
+- Community

+Preparedness

 - Amount of vegetation (Fire Fuels)

 - Infrastructure present (schools, churches, main roadways, etc.)